marlinspike/dsop-infra/README.md

 If you want to update the version that you have in the submodule at a later date you need to enter in that folder after the submodule had been initilized and do a `git pull`.

 ## Installation of a Hub and its first Spoke locally
 Clone this repo.
-Create a `terraform.tfvars` file based on `terraform.tfvars.sample` and change the values of the spoke\_* variables and the value of the cluster\_* variables to the values of the spoke you want.
+Create a `terraform.tfvars` file based on `terraform.tfvars.sample` and change the following values:
+- spoke\_* variables
+- cluster\_* variables
+- CHANGE_ME values

  Ensure `deploy_hub = true`.

-NOTE: When deploying a hub you must ensure that the 'prefix' variable is unique within the subscription.
+*NOTE:* When deploying a hub you must ensure that the 'prefix' variable is unique within the subscription.
 The deployment will fail otherwise.

 After that execute  `terraform init` followed by `terraform apply` in the same directory.

+*NOTE:* If the blueprint timeouts and causes an `Error: failed waiting for Blueprint Assignment`, then unassign the assignment from [https://portal.azure.us/#blade/Microsoft_Azure_Policy/BlueprintsMenuBlade/BlueprintAssignmentsportal](Blueprints - Microsoft Azure Government) and re-run `terraform apply`.

 ## Installation of another Spoke locally